-Rising obesity is not only a pressing global public health problem.
-There is also substantial evidence that obese people, particularly women, are less likely to be employed and, when employed, are likely to earn lower wages.
+Rising obesity is a pressing global public health problem responsible for rising health care costs and in some countries one of the leading causes of preventable deaths.
+There is substantial evidence that obese people are less likely to be employed and, when employed, earn lower wages.
 There is some evidence that the lower earnings are a result of discriminatory hiring and sorting into jobs with less customer contact.
 Understanding whether obesity is associated with adverse labor market outcomes and ascertaining the source of these outcomes are essential for designing effective public policy.

 Data sets drawn from survey data with information on labor market outcomes often have weak coverage of health issues, so obesity measurements may not be accurate enough for rigorous statistical studies.

-Despite strong correlations between obesity and adverse labor market outcomes, causality has not been definitively demonstrated—and the direction of causality could run from lower wages to obesity.
+Despite strong correlations between obesity and adverse labor market outcomes, causality is difficult to demonstrate—and the direction of causality could run from lower wages to obesity.

-It is possible that there is no causal relationship in either direction, and that a third factor is linked to both obesity and labor market outcomes.
+It is possible that there is no causal relationship in either direction, or that a third factor is linked to both obesity and labor market outcomes.